spieredd/SneakerBotJS/README.md

-# SneakerBotJS
+# SneakerBotJS ☢️
-A Sneaker Bot made with Javascript ☢️ .
+A Sneaker Bot made with Javascript.

 ## Run the bot